 Did I delete it all?

-They will not simply tell you how to change a baby and what to do when they cry (and Mom isn’t available), it also prepares you for some of the other stuff that you might go through during the birth, and after.
+They will not simply tell you how to change a baby and what to do when they cry (and Mom isn’t available), it also prepares you for some of the other stuff (like being an awesome birthing partner) that you might go through during the birth, and long afterward.

 Best Books For First Time Dads